rafalp/Misago/dev-docs/plugins/hooks/create-thread-update-hook.md

 #### `action: CreateThreadUpdateHookAction`

-A standard Misago function used to create a `ThreadUpdate` object.
+Misago function used to create a `ThreadUpdate` object.

 #### `thread: Thread`